More details about the 2014 NASG Convention.

 The author shows how he used some bottle caps and drip-irrigation pipefittings to make a structure for moving Soylent Green into tank cars on a siding.

-Information about the May 2014 Flyer Fest West train show.
+Information about the May 2014 Flyer Fest West train show coming up in May 2014.
 Includes photos of layouts and the Cable Car Museum.

 The author reports on new S-scale items found at the annual Hobby Manufacturers Association product show.

 Copyright © 2020 NASG, Inc.; all rights reserved